You may have a mat for at-home exercise, but how do you get a quality, full-body cardio workout without leaving the house?

 Some of the simpler features you might want to have are a built-in cooling fan and a cup holder for staying hydrated during your workout.

-Here’s our balanced roundup of 10 top-rated home ellipticals with different features and price points:
+Here’s our balanced roundup of 10 best home ellipticals with different features and price points:

 1. Schwinn 470 Compact Elliptical Machine